SamuelNgundi/HNGX-Stage_Two/README.md

 python app.py
 ```

-The API should now be running locally at
+The API will run locally on
 ```bash
 http://localhost:5000/api/
 ```